One of the most important factors that a website owner should consider when applying for web hosting is web hosting performance. Especially Uptime.

 So the web hosting uptime percentage is 99,3%

 Uptime monitoring is an important part of web hosting.
-Without monitoring your website uptime, you won’t be able to know if and when your website goes downtime.
+Without monitoring your website uptime, you won’t be able to know if and when your website goes down.

-Some web hosting providers like Cloudways provides a real-time monitoring system for their servers.
-But the best way to monitor uptime is by using a monitoring tool such as Uptime Robot.
+Some web hosting providers like Cloudways provide a real-time monitoring system for their servers.
+However, the best way to monitor uptime is by using a monitoring tool such as Uptime Robot.

 The uptime monitoring tools will allow you to monitor your website’s uptime status.

 There are many issues that might happen to your website if you face a series of downtime issues, but there are two major problems to be considered the most important ones.
 They are:

 Uptime is a major factor that affects the visitor’s experience.
 It is important for the website to be up and running all the time so that it can provide its services to visitors.

 You don’t want to let your customers find your website down and can’t be accessible for any reason, so they won’t come back again.
 If a site is down, it can hurt the brand and lead to lost revenue.